datawire/ambassador-docs/docs/emissary/1.13/topics/running/services/ext_authz.md

  1. return a direct HTTP *response*, intended to be sent back to the requesting HTTP client (normally *denying* the request from being forwarded to the upstream backend service) or
  2. return a modification to make to the HTTP *request* before sending it to the upstream backend service (normally *allowing* the request to be forwarded to the upstream backend service with modifications).

-The ExtAuth service receives information about every request through Edge Stack and must indicate whether the request is to be allowed or not.
+The ExtAuth service receives information about every request through $productName$ and must indicate whether the request is to be allowed or not.
 If not, the ExtAuth service provides the HTTP response which is to be handed back to the client.
 A potential control flow for Authentication is shown in the image below.

 Giving the ExtAuth service the ability to control the response allows many different types of auth mechanisms, for example: